All Episodes

 That changed.

-I personally saw a casish coaching people on the street.
+I personally saw a Kasich coaching people on the street.

 He was talking to this poor young girl who was obviously upset.

-He puts his hand on her forearm, you know, like you know, very weary silver-tongued devils do.
+He puts his hand on her forearm, you know, like, you know, very silver-tongued devils do.

-And uh he just said, Hey, it's okay to cry.
+And he just said, hey, it's okay to cry.

-Now, what money comes if and if and if you want to break down in tears, that's that's okay.
+Now, when they come and if you want to break down in tears, that's okay.

 You know what I mean?